Low-carb keto everything bagels made with almond flour. These tasty bagels are grain-free and so easy to bake!

 Hi Janice,

-I haven't tested the recipe without eggs yet, so I can't be too sure.
+I haven’t tested the recipe without eggs yet, so I can’t be too sure.
 My guess is it would work, but that the bagels will turn out pretty dense.
-If you're okay with that, I'd either go with Bob's Red Mill's egg replacer or flax eggs :D Let me know how it turns out!
+If you’re okay with that, I’d either go with Bob’s Red Mill’s egg replacer or flax eggs ๐ Let me know how it turns out!
 Hope you enjoy!! xo

-I just made these!
-The house smells amazing, the recipe (once I acquired the ingredients) went together quickly, the silicone doughnut pans are perfect and easy (no prep!).
-I think making them in a muffin tin would work as well.
-NEXT MORNING: Ok, my husband just ate his first one (he is the Keto diet guy) and while it's nothing like a bagel (chewy, bready) he says it's savory and filling and definitely would satisfy the bagel urge.
+NEXT MORNING: Ok, my husband just ate his first one (he is the Keto diet guy) and while it’s nothing like a bagel (chewy, bready) he says it’s savory and filling and definitely would satisfy the bagel urge.
 So SUCCESS!

 I'm thrilled to hear it, Terri!
 Thanks so much for the sweet note! xo